jedisct1/rust-binstring/README.md

 let bin_str = BinString::new("hello");

-// As string slice
+// As string slice (only safe with valid UTF-8) assert_eq!(bin_str.as_str(), "hello");
-assert_eq!(bin_str.as_str(), "hello");

-// As byte slice
-assert_eq!(bin_str.as_bytes(), &[104, 101, 108, 108, 111]);
+// As byte slice (always safe) assert_eq!(bin_str.as_bytes(), &[104, 101, 108, 108, 111]);

 // Get length